 A visionary role calling for an inquisitive mind, looking into the next big thing.
 Spanning areas of informatics such as artificial intelligence and bioinformatics, a research scientist looks to conduct experiments and use new and upcoming technologies to see how our lives can be enhanced.

 Skills and interests required: technology, creativity, inquisitiveness, initiative, enterprise.

-Choosing the right career for you
+Young people: find the right career for you

 In technology, you could end up working across a range of industries, building the next big thing to transform the way we do things.
 It is really important to choose a career which works for you as an individual.